hakanolgun/notes-from-books/Software/you-dont-know-js-series/01-get_started.md

 3. Engine converst AST to some kind of byte code
 4. Finally JS Virtual Machine executes the code

-- Web Assembly's original intend is to provide a paht to none-JS programs to be executed by an JS Engine.
+- Web Assembly's original intend is to provide a paht to none-JS programs to be executed by a JS Engine.
 WASM is a represention format similar to Assembly that can be processed by a JS engine without parsing/compiling.
 Parsing/compiling of the WASM done ahead of time so only the binary goes to JS engine and executed immediately.

 # Surveying JS

 - JS sees every .js file is a seperate program.
 - Execution of the program make it possible to cooperate each file and act like a single program.
-- Many projects uses build tools to get together all related js files and produce a one js file to be delivered to a webpage.
+- Many projects uses build tools to get together all related js files and produce one js file to be delivered to a webpage.
 Then JS treats this single file as the entire program
 - The only way this could be happen by sharing all files state to a **global scope**.
 - Since ES2015 introduces module system, you should still think of each file is a mini program.